kataras/iris/middleware/README.md

-Each middleware is written to file(s) but no to different folder(s), that's means that iris/middleware doesn't have any children folder.
+Each middleware is written to it's own folder.

-All middleware(s) have share code via the same package name so be carefuly when you write a midleware, we need sharing between them but no conficts.

 ----------------------------